 We know there is a link between cervical cancer and infection with the human papilloma virus (HPV).
-Researchers have developed tests to check liquid based cytology smear samples for the different types of human papilloma virus.
+Researchers have developed tests to check liquid based cytology (smear test) samples for the different types of human papilloma virus.
 There are many different types (strains).
 Types 16 and 18 are the strains most commonly linked to cervical cancer.

 Researchers continue to look into other ways of testing for HPV for cervical screening.
 One trial looked at whether women could collect their own samples for HPV testing.
 The researchers found no real difference in test results between the HPV sample taken by the women themselves, and those done by a doctor or nurse.
 Most women preferred doing the HPV test themselves and would use the self sampling test again if they were offered it.

 Vaccines, such as Cervarix and Gardasil, have been developed to prevent HPV infection.
 There are many different HPV strains.
 HPV types 16 and 18 are known to be high risk for cervical cancer.
 Several research trials have tested vaccines as a way of preventing infection with HPV, and have shown that they help to prevent pre cancerous changes in the cervix (CIN 2 and 3).
 In the UK, HPV vaccination is offered in school to all girls aged 12 to 13.

 Research suggests that this vaccination programme will dramatically lower the number of cases of cervical cancer.
 It will also reduce the need for colposcopy.